International Education (with Specialist Routes)

 The MA in International Education is a rigorous qualification which provides you with several opportunities to undertake research in your particular area of interest, building on your knowledge in this specialised area.

-You will study two core modules and you will then choose one of the three Routes and complete a dissertation.
+You will study two core modules and you will then choose one of the three Pathways and complete a dissertation.

 You will be able to develop your knowledge and skills by applying your learning to real-life situations within your own educational setting - whether that's a school, college or university.
 The MA is a powerful vehicle for institutional improvement, as well as personal and professional development.
 You will develop an ability to reflect critically on theory in the areas of teaching and learning, as well as culture, power and educational leadership, and use it as a basis for understanding and improving practice.